emqx/emqtt-bench/README.md

-  -C, --clean                   clean start [default: true] -x, --session-expiry          Set 'Session-Expiry' for persistent sessions (seconds) [default: 0] -L, --limit                   The max message count to publish, 0 means unlimited [default: 0] -S, --ssl                     ssl socoket for connecting to server [default: false] --certfile                    client certificate for authentication, if required by server --keyfile                     client private key for authentication, if required by server --ws                          websocket transport [default: false] --quic                        QUIC transport [default: false] --load-qst                    load quic session tickets from dets file --ifaddr                      One or multiple (comma-separated) source IP addresses --prefix                      Client ID prefix.
+  -C, --clean                   clean start [default: true] -x, --session-expiry          Set 'Session-Expiry' for persistent sessions (seconds) [default: 0] -L, --limit                   The max message count to publish, 0 means unlimited [default: 0] -S, --ssl                     ssl socket for connecting to server [default: false] --certfile                    client certificate for authentication, if required by server --keyfile                     client private key for authentication, if required by server --ws                          websocket transport [default: false] --quic                        QUIC transport [default: false] --load-qst                    load quic session tickets from dets file --ifaddr                      One or multiple (comma-separated) source IP addresses --prefix                      Client ID prefix.
 If not provided '$HOST_bench_(pub|sub)_$RANDOM_$N' is used, where $HOST is
                                 either the host name or the IP address provided in the --ifaddr option, $RANDOM is a random number and $N is the sequence number assigned for each client.
 If provided, the $RANDOM suffix will not be added.
   -s, --shortids                Use short client ID.
 If --prefix is provided, the prefix is added otherwise client ID is the
                                 assigned sequence number. [default: false] -l, --lowmem                  enable low mem mode, but use more CPU -F, --inflight                maximum inflight messages for QoS 1 an 2, value 0 for 'infinity' [default: 1] -w, --wait-before-publishing  wait for all publishers to have (at least tried to) connected before starting publishing [default: false] --max-random-wait             maximum randomized period in ms that each publisher will wait before starting to publish (uniform distribution) [default: 0] --min-random-wait             minimum randomized period in ms that each publisher will wait before starting to publish (uniform distribution) [default: 0] --num-retry-connect           number of times to retry estabilishing a connection before giving up [default: 0] -R, --connrate                connection rate(/s), default: 0, fallback to use --interval [default: 0] --force-major-gc-interval     interval in milliseconds in which a major GC will be forced on the bench processes.  a value of 0 means disabled (default).  this only takes effect when used together with --lowmem.
                                 [default: 0]
   --log_to                      Control where the log output goes. console: directly to the console      null: quietly,
                                 don't output any logs. [default: console] --prometheus                  Enable metrics collection via Prometheus.
                                 Usually used with --restapi to enable
                                 scraping endpoint.
   --restapi                     Enable REST API for monitoring and control.
                                 For now only serves /metrics.
                                 Can be set to IP:Port to listen on a specific IP and Port, or just Port to listen on all interfaces on that port. [default: disabled]